 Contained in the ancient Hebrew scriptures are prophecies pointing to one who would come: the Anointed One, the Messiah.
-He would be a descendant of Abraham, from the line of King David, and would share the same home town as David, i.e. Bethlehem (formerly known as Ephrath).
-He would be rejected, pierced and die vicariously bearing the wrongdoing of others.
+He would be a descendant of Abraham, from the line of King David, and would share the same home town as David, i.e. Bethlehem.
+He would be rejected, pierced and die bearing the wrongdoing of others.
 The prophet Daniel said he would be killed before the destruction of the Temple in Jerusalem.
 In many Jewish minds today he is thought of as one who will bring world peace.

 Many self-proclaimed messiahs have come and gone, but Yeshua from the town of Nazareth in northern Israel stands head and shoulders above them all.
 He fulfilled hundreds of Messianic prophecies.
 He was a descendant of Abraham, and of David's royal line.
 His birth at Bethlehem is common knowledge, as is his crucifixion by the Romans before they later destroyed the Temple in 70CE.
-His wisdom and altruistic teaching are beyond question, but His claims to Messiahship, pre-existence and even deity are hastily dismissed by his critics.
-However, his foreknowledge of his means of death and that he would return from the dead three days later, marks him out as no ordinary man.
+His wisdom and altruistic teaching are beyond question.
+Knowing beforehand how he would die and that he would return from the dead three days later marks him out as no ordinary man.
 With this in mind it is difficult to dismiss his claims that one day He will return to Jerusalem to bring peace to our world.